lsd-so/agentflare/README.md

     F -->|Return result| C
 ```

-So, first, there needs to be a computer that be tinkered with hence spinning up a [VNC server](https://github.com/lsd-so/agentflare/blob/main/computer/supervisord.conf#L181) that can be connected to by web browser using NoVNC (as shown below):
+So, first, there needs to be a computer that be tinkered with hence spinning up a [VNC server](https://github.com/lsd-so/agentflare/blob/main/computer/supervisord.conf#L181) that can be connected to by web browser using NoVNC (as shown below) at `https://agentflare.<your_account_id>.workers.dev/vnc.html`:

 ![Demo of NoVNC controlling a remote computer](assets/novnc_demo.gif)